Sardine vs Tuna - Health impact and Nutrition Comparison

 Tuna is lower in calories compared to sardine.
 However, the difference is not of high significance.

-Sardine and tuna are devoid of carbs, the total amount of carb in both is equal to 0.
+Sardine and tuna are devoid of carbs; the total amount of carbs in both equals 0.

 Sardine contains higher amounts of fats compared to tuna.
 However, the higher amount of sardine is also due to the added oil.
 The amount of fat is double in sardines compared to tuna.

 Omega-3 fatty acid

 Fatty fish, such as sardine and tuna, are among the best sources of omega-3 fatty acids, including EPA and DHA (eicosapentaenoic acid and docosahexaenoic acid).